-Monitor renal function periodically in patients treated with Qbrelis.
+Monitor renal function periodically in patients treated with QBRELIS.
 Changes in renal function including acute renal failure can be caused by drugs that inhibit the renin-angiotensin system.
-Patients whose renal function may depend in part on the activity of the renin-angiotensin system (e.g., patients with renal artery stenosis, chronic kidney disease, severe congestive heart failure, post-myocardial infarction or volume depletion) may be at particular risk of developing acute renal failure on Qbrelis.
-Consider withholding or discontinuing therapy in patients who develop a clinically significant decrease in renal function on Qbrelis [see Adverse Reactions (6.1), Drug Interactions (7.4)].
+Patients whose renal function may depend in part on the activity of the renin-angiotensin system (e.g., patients with renal artery stenosis, chronic kidney disease, severe congestive heart failure, post-myocardial infarction or volume depletion) may be at particular risk of developing acute renal failure on QBRELIS.
+Consider withholding or discontinuing therapy in patients who develop a clinically significant decrease in renal function on QBRELIS [see Adverse Reactions (6.1) and Drug Interactions (7.4)].

 Symptomatic hypotension is also possible in patients with severe aortic stenosis or hypertrophic cardiomyopathy.